-Localized foundation settlement in a house around the chimney is fairly common, typically because the foundations were not large enough to carry the weight of the masonry.
+- LEANING Chimneys that lean above the roof level should be braced or repaired as necessary, without delay. - Localized foundation settle-FOUNDATION ment in a house around the PROBLEMS chimney is fairly common, typically because the foundations were not large enough to carry the weight of the masonry.
 The chimney may eventually fall over, but the problem can become very serious before this point.
 A chimney that begins to lean or pull away may develop cracks or gaps, which allow smoke and heat to get near combustible materials, creating a fire hazard.

-DETERIORATED MASONRY OR
+DETERIORATED MASONRY OR MORTAR masonry.

-CRACKING/ Cracking, spalling and deteriorated mortar are common problems with any exterior MORTAR masonry.
+CRACKING/ Cracking, spalling and deteriorated mortar are common problems with any exterior

-CORBELLING

-Chimneys with excessive corbelling (one row of bricks projecting out and overhanging the row below) or undersized foundations are prone to movement.
+CORBELLING Chimneys with excessive corbelling (one row of bricks projecting out and overhanging the row below) or undersized foundations are prone to movement.
 (See Section 6.1.1)